-Semester Block + seminar,

-1.5 Units 0429

-Prerequisite: Accelerated Biology

-(85% or better)

-Teacher recommendation required
+Semester Block + Flex, 1.5 Units 0429 Prerequisite: Accelerated Biology (85% or better) Teacher recommendation required Grade 11 or 12

 The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems, both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 Students may earn college credit with an appropriate AP exam score.